 Substantial restructuring of the electricity industry occurred in New Zealand from the late 1990's through to the early 2000's.
-Since this period, transmission pricing has been overseen by the Electricity Commission, with tariffs being set based on a building block approach.
-Transmission prices have been controlled within a price cap set by the Commerce Commission.
+Since this period, transmission pricing has been overseen by the Electricity Commission, with revenues being established by reference to a building block approach.
+Transmission prices have been controlled within a price threshold established by the Commerce Commission.